Solar wind parameters and aurora

 Solar wind parameters

-The parameters describing solar wind are speed, temperature, density, magnetic field strength, and angle.
-These parameters are measured by the DSCOVR satellite, which is 1.5 million kilometers from Earth, and published in real-time by NOAA Space Weather Prediction Center.
-Whether or not the solar wind disturbs the Earth's magnetic field and causes the aurora depends on its parameters.
-But not all of them are equally important for predicting the aurora.
+The parameters describing solar wind — such as speed, temperature, density, magnetic field strength, and angle — are measured by satellites like DSCOVR and ACE, both located at the L1 Lagrange point, 1.5 million kilometers from Earth.
+These parameters are published in real-time by NOAA's Space Weather Prediction Center.
+Whether the solar wind disturbs the Earth's magnetic field and causes the aurora depends on these parameters.
+However, not all of them are equally important for predicting the aurora.

 The most important ones